 Play at Pauline Gandel Children’s Gallery

 Designed especially for babies and kids up to five years of age, the Children’s Gallery at Melbourne Museum is a great place for curious tots to learn, climb and discover.
 There’s a huge outdoor area where they can play in the sandpit, forage for fossils and explore the garden.
 Inside they can dance in the ‘camouflage disco’ or clamber through nooks, crannies and sensory experiences.
-Entry is free for kids under 16 and booking is recommended.
+Museum entry is free for kids under 16 and booking is recommended.

 A brightly coloured indoor playground.